NEMFA Solo & Ensemble Festival

 The only mitigation carried over from last year is that masking is optional for all aspects of the New England Solo & Ensemble Festival.

-The application window is OPEN
+The application window is CLOSED

 Using those evaluations, the New England Music Festival will honor the most talented of those that performed in the Solo & Ensemble Festival in two other ways: